jtojnar/entries/docs/configuration.md

 # whether to urge people to use e-mail after registration period (defaults to false)
 allowLateRegistrationsByEmail: true

-# constraints on number of team members (can be overridden in each category individually)
+# constraints on number of team members (min & max can be overridden in each category individually)
-minMembers: 2
+minMembers: 1
+initialMembers: 2 # number of members when form is loaded, optional (defaults to the value of minMembers)
 maxMembers: 3

 # this will warn users when they try to enter with an SI card